Melt butter in a saute pan over medium-low heat. Add pearl onions and cook until crisp-tender, about 5 minutes.

 Or not.
 While you may be feeling shocked that they’re calling this drink “wholesome” we shouldn’t be too surprised.

-This is the same company who claimed their soda was “100% natural” in 2006, a claim they had to drop less than a year later after being sued.
+This is the same company that claimed their soda was “100% natural” in 2006, a claim they had to drop less than a year later after being sued.

 I know I’m a little late with this one but how could I resist?